Mission Statement & Quality Objective

 Calibration Laboratories and Programs

 Thermo Electric operates a calibration and none destructive tests laboratory in West Chester, PA and a calibration laboratory in Gurgaon India.
+Both laboratories are ISO 17025 certified.

 Our USA calibration laboratory and programs for thermocouple sensors and RTD’s is traceable to N.I.S.T and CSA and meet the requirements of MIL STD 45662A, ANSI -Z540-1, and ISO 10012-1.